-Our integration with Shopify uses well-defined, supported APIs and is incredibly reliable.
+Our integrations with Shopify and Etsy use well-defined, supported APIs and is incredibly reliable.
 You will rarely see errors publishing to OrbitKit Fulfillment platforms.

 The print-on-demand platforms serviced by OrbitKit Everywhere do not have public APIs.
 We use a variety of automation techniques to publish your designs, none of which are precise and transactional the way we expect computers to operate.
 There are countless things that can go wrong: